Detection of Functional Communities in Networks of Randomly Coupled Oscillators Using the Dynamic-Mode Decomposition: Conclusions and Discussion

 \section{Conclusions and Discussion}

 Using DMD, we developed a versatile approach for identifying functional communities of heterogeneous coupled oscillators on networks.
-Specifically, we examined coupled Kuramoto oscillators on networks that we constructed from random-graph models, and we found functional communities of oscillators based on how much they exhibit phase locking and frequency locking.
+We examined coupled Kuramoto oscillators on networks that we constructed from random-graph models, and we found functional communities of oscillators based on how much they exhibit phase locking and frequency locking.
 These functional communities arise through clustering in graphs of community relationships, and the clustering coefficients in these graphs are larger than the clustering coefficients in the original networks.
 Unsurprisingly, in concert with associated synchronization properties, these functional communities are stronger for networks of weakly heterogeneous oscillators than they are for networks of strongly coupled oscillators.
 The community-relationship graphs, which take the form of forests, encode the interactions between the oscillators and provide a way to visualize their complicated dynamics over time.
 We observed coalescence of communities when oscillators exhibit phase locking or frequency locking.
 Additionally, from our community-relationship graphs, we observed that BA networks and WS networks yield functional communities with different community-coalescence properties.

-Our results seem are promising, and it is important to test them in increasingly challenging scenarios.
-The dynamical-systems community loves the Kuramoto model (and we specifically are certainly fond of it), and the fact that it is so well-studied \cite{rodrigues} makes it a very helpful starting point for developing approaches like ours.
+Our results are promising, and it is important to test them in increasingly challenging scenarios.
+The Kuramoto model is very well-studied \cite{rodrigues}, so it useful to examine it as a starting point for developing approaches like ours.
 However, it is desirable to challenge our approach with other models of coupled oscillators, other dynamical systems, and time-series output of natural observations and laboratory experiments.
+Additionally, we only examined coupled oscillators with uncorrelated natural frequencies, and it will be fascinating to apply our approach to examine dynamics in the presence of such correlations.